 Between equipment we originally had in our Frame Arts Warehouse location, and things we’ve slowly acquired over the years since, we have a compact “mobile venue” set-up with professional-level sound and lighting we can bring to indoor and outdoor spaces as needed.
-With the help of generous sponsorships from local businesses, we’ve been able to put on events at the Cube from May through September, and hope to grow the number of events we do there each year.
-We also intend to produce more events at X-Cues, Forth, and other interested venues from September to May — we want to be busy, just not too busy.
+We’ve been able to put on events at the Cube from May through September, and we’re incredibly busy with events at Assiniboia Downs all summer long.

 The goal for our Purple Room 2.0 initiative was always to try to continue what we were able to do at our old space: bring various areas of the Winnipeg arts community together in a safe and accessible environment that felt like “home”.
 The fact that we’ve been able to do this without needing a single, permanent, physical home has been an incredible discovery.
 We hope to be a big part of Winnipeg’s cultural fabric for many, many years to come.